Aglona Bread Museum

 World War II exhibition

-The World War II exhibition (museum) is situated in the very centre of Aglona.
+The World War II exhibition (museum) is situated in the centre of Aglona.
 The exhibition is concentrated, which facilitates its viewing because one does not have to move endlessly from floor to floor, slowly examining everything around instead.
 The heart of the museum is a collection of weapons that were used in World War II.

 Uniforms, ammunition, household objects, debris of planes etc. can be seen here, too.
 The most valuable and unique object is the field-post correspondence of oberleutnant Augusts with his beloved woman Marta during 5 years of war.
 These letters are a dialogue of two people loving people with a happy ending.
 The chronicles (video) of those times are shown on the background.
 The exhibition is not politicized, it equally represents both belligerents.
 None of them is considered good or bad, and this is probably why the exhibition is easy to view and enjoyed by visitors.